eremite/notes/mac_os_x_dislikes.md

 * Can't change volume by hovering over the sound icon and scrolling your mouse wheel (have to click).
 * After downloading and installing something, you don't know what to do next to run it.
 * It won't let you run stuff you download and install until you track it down and command click it.
-* back/forward buttons don't work on external mouse
+* back/forward buttons don't work on external (non Mac) mouse
 * Home doesn't work on external keyboard
 * Numlock on external keyboard doesn't work as I'd expect
 * No middle click with magic mouse (and no cusotmization options)